What Are Commercial Real Estate Accounting Services?

 Think of your accountant as a key member of your investment team.
 They should bring specialized knowledge, modern tools, and a proactive approach to the table.
 As you evaluate potential partners, it’s helpful to look beyond the basic services and consider the factors that truly define a great CRE accounting firm.
 We’ll walk through the key areas to focus on, from industry experience and tech capabilities to communication style and their approach to data.
 These elements will help you find a partner who can support your portfolio not just today, but as it grows in the years to come.

-Look for Proven Real Estate Experience
+Verify Their Commercial Real Estate Experience

 When you’re vetting an accounting firm, the first thing to check is their specific experience in commercial real estate.
 A general accountant might be great with numbers, but they won’t understand the unique financial landscape of CRE.
 You need a partner who lives and breathes real estate, someone who knows the difference between CAM charges and capital expenditures without having to look it up.